piraeusdatastore/piraeus/dockerfiles/drbd-driver-loader/README.md

 ## Installing the kernel objects to the host

-This feature will be available starting from version 9.0.20.
+This feature is available since version 9.0.20.
 One has to mark the bind mounted `/lib/modules` directory writable (by removing the ':ro'), and set the environment variable "LB_INSTALL" to "yes".
 For RHEL/Centos this looks like this: